Teacher in Charge: Mr J. Gee.

 Term 4

-Any remaining standards/catch up work completed.
+US 2803 (Keep a documented work record) is completed.
+Any remaining standards/catch up work also completed.

 Agricultural/Horticultural Scientist, Beekeeper, Arborist, Farm Assistant, Crop Worker, Forest Manager, Forestry and Logging Worker, Landscaper, Agricultural/Horticultural Field Representative, Groundsperson, Nursery Grower/Worker, Packhouse Worker, Quarantine Officer, Zookeeper, Biosecurity Officer, Outdoor Recreation Guide/Instructor, Ranger, Florist, Pest Control Technician, Hunter/Trapper, Crop Farmer/Manager, Viticulturist